opendilab/LightZero/docs/source/tutorials/config/config.md

 - `gray_scale`: Whether to use grayscale images.
 - `scale`: Whether to scale the input data.
 - `clip_rewards`: Whether to clip reward values.
-- `episode_life`: Whether to reset the agent's life at the end of a game life (relevant in some Atari games).
+- `episode_life`: If True, the game ends when the agent loses a life, otherwise, the game only ends when all lives are lost.
 - `env_type`: The type of environment.
 - `frame_skip`: The number of frames to repeat the same action.
 - `stop_value`: The target score that stops the training.